Cursor Integration

 To explicitly install the plugin:

-Section titled “Without plugin (free)”Without the plugin, archgate init --editor cursor still configures the MCP server connection and a basic governance rule.
-The AI agent can access your ADRs and run checks, but does not get the role-based skills described below.
+Section titled “Without plugin (free)”Without the plugin, archgate init --editor cursor still configures a basic governance rule.
+The AI agent can consult ADRs and run checks via CLI commands, but does not get the role-based skills described below.

 Generated files